sandbender/kragle_docs/README.md

       1. Using Types which are valid for the web
     1. Actions requiring authentication/credentials
     1. Actions
+    1. State
+      1. Specifying initial state
+  1. Actions available for Block types
       1. uri_get, uri_head, uri_post
         1. _with_headers variants
       1. convert
       1. *more to come*
-    1. State
-      1. Specifying initial state
   1. Types are really just JSON Schema
     1. The Type schema
       1. The GUI Type schema